HotaruCMS/HotaruCMS/content/plugins/posts_widget/readme.txt

 Instructions
 ------------
-1. Activate widgets from Admin -> Widgets
-2. Upload the "posts_widget" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+1. Upload the "posts_widget" folder to your plugins folder.
+2. Install it from Plugin Management in Admin.
 3. Enable votes from Admin -> Vote
+4. Enable the widget in Admin -> Widgets

 Changelog
 ---------